Abstract

 navigation.
 The in-moment represents the state of being inside the textual world,

 absorbed by its signifying chain.
-The out-moment points to the liminal state of
+The out-moment points to the liminal state of being

-ways in which it draws attention to its materiality or generates mental processes of
+which it draws attention to its materiality or generates mental processes of

 association and reflection.